4commerce-technologies-AG/rvm-mini/README.md

 #### Branch master

 The master branch will try to always direct to the latest available realease.
-If there are important functional extensions to rvm-mini the version branches get updates as well.

-#### Branch ruby-x.x.x

-The branch is numbered as the corresponding ruby version, e.g. `ruby-2.2.1` has defined ruby version 2.2.1 as default.

 #### Default ruby version